 Hiking Near Boone

-We’ve discovered hikes galore in the Boone area and here are a few of our favorites.
+We’ve discovered tons of hiking trails near Boone and here are a few of our favorites.

 Rough Ridge Trail is one of a few that we’ll share that’s just off the Blue Ridge Parkway.